Clear, healthy skin is possible for anyone with the right regimen!

 While there are many unknowns associated with this condition, rosacea is linked to problems with the way facial blood vessels dilate.
 Excess blood is brought to the surface of the skin, which results in characteristic flushing and redness.
-A number of factors are thought to trigger this rush of blood and to aggravate existing symptoms, including:
+Research suggests rosacea may be inherited.
+Some ethnicities appear more prone to rosacea, including those of Irish, English, Scandinavian, Welsh, Scottish, or Eastern European descent.
+A fair complexion is considered a risk factor.
+Other factors thought to trigger this rush of blood and to aggravate existing symptoms, include:

 - Alcohol consumption

 - Sun exposure

 - Medications such as prednisone or blood pressure pills that dilate blood vessels

 During your appointment, Dr. Bengelsdorf or our physician assistant will meet with you to obtain a detailed history of your skin.
 We will first consult with you and discuss your current routine, lifestyle, past prescriptions, and treatments and obtain a detailed medical history.
 Next, we will diagnose the condition and come up with a treatment plan catered to you and your individual needs.